Interface-Foundry/IF-root/src/mint/README.md

 Karma, Jasmine, Enzyme (airBnB's pretty awesome react specific testing library)

-Babel all day and all night (gotta love writting javascript that compiles to... more javascript!!!)
+Babel all day and all night (gotta love writing javascript that compiles to... more javascript!!!)

 # SETUP

 1. Install [NodeJS](nodejs.org)
 2. Install [Mongodb](mongodb.com)
-3. Go to root directory and run `npm install`
+3. Go to `IF-root` directory and run `npm install`
-4. Go to mint directory and run `npm install`
+4. Go to `IF-root/src/mint` directory and run `npm install`
+5. Go to `IF-root/src/mint/kip-website` directory and run `npm install`

 # HOW TO DO INTERNETS
 We are using pretty standard commands just to keep it easy, webpack builds react into public then express serves it up on port: 3000